payjoin/payjoin.org/README.md

 Payjoin brings privacy to bitcoin without changing the expected experience.
 It helps everyone, even those who don't use it.
 Payjoin transactions look normal and still confuse chain surveillance.

-Payjoin is easy to integrate, but can only take off when software supports sending and receiving.
+Payjoin is easy to integrate, but can only take off when software supports sending and receiving via [the BIP 78 spec](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki).

 <a href="#send"><button name="start">Start with sending</button></a>